peterprescott/lit-review/md/blank.md

 a doctoral candidate at New York University [@Ricercar2021], assisting Edgar Borgatta in researching ways of classifying the social characteristics of American cities [@JHaddenBorgatta1965].

-@EShevkyBell1955 offered a method of classifying a census tract by reducing the attributes of its census data into a simplied expression of just three factors, which they suggested both retained the important details of the data, and corresponded to the essential nature of contemporary society.
-Each datapoint could then be visualized by a small circle in a two-dimensional scatter-plot, with the attributes along the x and y axes corresponding to the two more significant factors, and the circle's colour the third.
-The datapoints can then be divided up according to their position, and since their positional proximity is a function of their statistical similarity, census tracts with datapoints in the same segment can be considered as being of the same *type*.

-@RTryon1968 achieved a more sophisticated way of grouping census tract datapoints, showing how his *cluster analysis* [@RTryon1939] could identify 'clusters' of similar datapoints, avoiding the arbitrariness of simply segmenting the attribute space by intervals.
-Instead these could be detected by an iterative computational algorithm, made available in reproducible FORTRAN code [@RTryonBailey1966].
-From a contemporary perspective, cluster analysis is a primary example of unsupervised machine learning [@SShalev-ShwartzBen-David2014], thus making geodemographic analysis one of the first, and arguably even the original, example of its application.

 While clustering census tracts provides a way of segmenting them into similar groups, the *ecological fallacy* [@WRobinson1950] means it does